-His 110 steals set the NCAA record for most freshman steals and set a school record for most steals in one season.
+His 110 steals set the NCAA record for most freshman steals and a school record for most in one season.
 Additionally, his career 220 assists were a school record.

 As a sophomore, Kidd had an impressive season, with averages of 16.7 points, 6.9 rebounds, 3.1 steals, and 9.1 assists.
-This broke the school record for most season assists per season with 272 and led the nation in this category.
+This broke the school record for most season assists per season with 272, leading the nation in this category.

 He was also named a First Team All-American, and he was the first Cal player to do that since 1968.

 Guy Rodgers from Temple was one of the pioneers in college basketball.
 The Temple star “rivaled Bob Cousy in ballhandling and passing.”
 I think in college Rodgers was the better player.

 Although assists averages weren’t kept track of at the time Rodgers played at Temple, according to Philly hoops historians.